mariobernasconi/mariobernasconi.github.io/_pages/about.md

   - /about.html
 ---

+Welcome to my website!

-I am a third year PhD student at the Department of Econometrics and Operations Research, Tilburg University.
-I am an applied microeconomist in training with interest in labour economics and industrial organization.
+I'm an applied microeconomist in training with interest in labour economics and industrial organization.
+I'm currently a third year PhD student at the Department of Econometrics and Operations Research, Tilburg University.